-Inspired by the above literature, in this present work, we focus on the second-order asymptotics for the joint and sum tail probabilities of randomly weighted sums $S_n^{\theta}=\sum_{i=1}^n\theta_iX_i$ and $T_m^\Theta=\sum_{j=1}^m\Theta_jY_j$ for any fixed $n,m\in\N$.
-Moreover, it is assumed that the primary rvs $ \{(X,Y),(X_i,Y_i);i\in \N\}$ form a sequence of real-valued i.i.d. random pairs following a common bivariate Farlie–Gumbel–Morgenstern (FGM) distribution and the random weights $\{\theta_i,\Theta_i ; i\in \N\}$ are bounded, nonnegative and arbitrarily dependent, but independent of the primary rvs.
-The FGM distribution was originally introduced by \cite{morgenstern1956einfache} and subsequently investigated by \cite{gumbel1960bivariate}.
+In this present work, it is assumed that the primary rvs $ \{(X,Y),(X_i,Y_i): i\in \N\}$ form a sequence of real-valued iid random pairs following a common bivariate Farlie-Gumbel-Morgenstern (FGM) distribution.
+The FGM distribution was originally introduced by \cite{morgenstern1956einfache} and was subsequently investigated by \cite{gumbel1960bivariate}.
 Recall that a bivariate FGM distribution function is of the form

-where $F$ and $G$ are marginal distribution functions and $r$ is a real number fulfilling $|r|\leq1$ in order for $\Pi(\cdot,\cdot)$ to be a proper bivariate distribution function.
+where $F$ and $G$ are marginal distribution functions and $r$ is a real number that fulfills $|r|\leq1$ for $\Pi(\cdot,\cdot)$ to be a proper bivariate distribution function.
 One can see that $F^2$ and $G^2$ are also proper distributions.
-Clearly, the FGM distribution is flexible to model the positive as well as the negative dependence (but not the extreme dependence).
+Clearly, the FGM distribution is flexible to model both positive and negative dependences (but not the extreme dependence).
 Trivially, if $r = 0$, then \eqref{eq:FGM} describes a joint distribution function of two independent rvs.
-We refer the reader to \cite{kotz2004continuous} for a general review on the FGM distribution.
+We refer readers to \cite{kotz2004continuous} for a general review of the FGM distribution.